 For thousands of New Zealanders in the past year, food delivery has become synonymous with UberEats as customers love it for its simplicity and convenience.
 But what about the restaurants?
 What’s it like to be on the other side of the table?
 Jihee Junn talks to Auckland restaurant owners to reflect on a year of UberEats mania.

-In March 2017, UberEats launched in Auckland, making its New Zealand debut.
+In March 2017, UberEats made its New Zealand debut by launching in Auckland.
 Central city workers and residents could order meals from more than 70 restaurants without ever having to leave the office or couch: fresh bagels from Al’s Deli, pork buns from Tucks & Bao, sweet treats from Miann and green smoothies from Little Bird were all on the menu as deliverable options.
 The hungry, lazy and frantically busy among us rejoiced at its arrival.
 The hype was real.

 As the weeks went on, the service kept growing: more customers, more orders, more restaurant partners.
 By July, the service had more than a hundred restaurants on its platform and delivering far beyond Auckland’s cluster of central city suburbs.
 By September, UberEats expanded to Wellington.
 By October, it’d spread to Christchurch.